Thakkar-Khushang/day-night-shift/README.md

 # Day-Night-Shift Project

 Concept Project.
+- Originally themed around a flagship event of a chapter I am in, it turned into a personal project due to differences in requirements.

 I got interested in these animations when I saw a button and it transited the background from day to night.
 So, I decided to create a version of it from scratch.